Taxidermy art and science: Taxidermy and art

-Taxidermy or elements of taxidermy are also used in branches of bio art.
 Whole preserved animals or parts of animals, such as their skins, are sometimes used in this art.
 Bio art and traditional taxidermy can be seen as being in conflict based on artistic philosophies of authenticity and the purpose behind representation.
 Rikke Hansen writes, "Bio art does not simply break with notions of representation, but instead actively critiques practices of representation as they take place within science and cultural life."
 Her article "Animal Skins in Contemporary Art" suggests that, "Traditional taxidermy pushes forward the belief that animals are their skin."
 Hansen discusses the nature of human and animal subjectivity through taxidermy practices, using Bryndis Snaebjörnsdottir and Mark Wilson’s nanoq: flat out and bluesome (2004) as an example.
 Hansen describes the preserved polar bears of Snaebjörnsdottir and Wilson as, "mak[ing] explicit the way in which animal life is 'serialized' through the use and display of the 'specimen'."